mrd0ll4r/kaleidoscope/README.md

     Specifically, values `set_` by other programs are not visible during the current tick.
 - `EVENT_TYPE_CHANGE`, `EVENT_TYPE_BUTTON_DOWN`, `EVENT_TYPE_BUTTON_UP`, `EVENT_TYPE_BUTTON_CLICKED`, and
     `EVENT_TYPE_BUTTON_LONG_PRESS` are string constants for the event types.

+## Example Programs

+The [programs/](programs) directory contains a few example programs.
+Specifically, you can look at them to see the following:

+- [programs/sine.lua](programs/sine.lua) computes four time-shifted narrow sines for one RGBW strip.
+    It does not use any events and shows how to organize code in a useful manner.
+- [programs/noise.lua](programs/noise.lua) generates Perlin noise for one RGBW strip.
+    Note that we use 2D Perlin noise with a fixed value for `x` and a time-dependent `y`.
+    In practice, we sample parallel lines from the 2D space.
+- [programs/motion-button.lua](programs/motion-button.lua) reacts to events for buttons and motion sensors to smoothly switch lighting.
+    There is a couple of things to note here:
+    - We show two different ways to interact with events, either by routing them to different handler functions or by routing them through one handler function and switching by address.
+    - We show Lua tables.
+    - We show that reading values and resolving aliases to addresses is possible in `setup()`.

 ## Compilation & Running